Menu

 A Luxury Glamping Treehouse

-The first holiday let that we designed became known as “Two Pines” – a spectacular black-clad, luxury treehouse, nestled in the canopy amongst pine and mature hawthorn trees.
-Double height, with huge glass windows, it has far-reaching views over a beautiful wildflower meadow and beyond.
+The first holiday let that we designed became known as “Two Pines” – a spectacular black-clad, luxury bespoke treehouse, nestled in the canopy amongst pine and mature hawthorn trees.
+Double height, with huge glass windows, guests will be amongst the tress watching birds flit between the barnches and muntjac deer wandering below.

 Designed as a romantic getaway for couples, the sleeping area is on the upper level of the treehouse and the floor to roof windows make the sky feel like part of the space – stargazing at night-time is magical.